danielastley/ear-fatigue-tool/README.md

 > ear-fatigue-tool

 # Idea Concept:
-An audio visualization app that help producers maintain appropriate audio levels in their mixing as they go along, and enourage them to adjust their playback device volume levels accordingly
+An audio visualisation app that helps producers maintain appropriate audio levels in their mixing as they go along to protect dynamics, and encourage them to adjust their playback device volume level accordingly instead of entering 'perceived loudness' at the mixing stage.

 # MVP:
 A simple resizable floating window that changes colour, based on actual dynamics of master audio channel